bluegreen-labs/daymetr/README.md

 services](http://daymet.ornl.gov).
 Allows for easy downloads of Daymet climate data directly to your R workspace or your computer.
 Routines for both single pixel data downloads and gridded (netCDF) data are provided.
-Please use the below references when using Daymet data and the package.
+Please use the below citation when using the package.

 ## Installation